Insomnia – Neurobiology | Pathophysiology | Assessment and Management

 - The sleep difficulty occurs at least three nights per week, and the difficulty is present for at least three months.

-A longitudinal study of 388 people found that 46% had ongoing symptoms and met the diagnosis criteria for insomnia disorder after three years followup with only 27% experiencing spontaneous resolution and 21% experienced remission and relapse.
+A longitudinal study of 388 people found that 46% had ongoing symptoms and met the diagnosis criteria for insomnia disorder after three years of follow-up.
+However, only 27% experienced spontaneous resolution, and 21% experienced remission and relapse.

 It is more common in women than men, which may be due to differences in sex steroids.
 [Johnson E et al., 2006]